 Discovering new species, identifying adulteration in medicinal plants, understanding the biogeography of plants and animals and tracking invasive species are central to the research carried out.

-Reconstructing the invasion pathways and genetic variability in invasive species that may be aiding their spread.
+Reconstructing invasion pathways and assessing genetic variability in invasive species that may facilitate spread.
+Integrating species distribution modelling with genomic data for risk assessment.